 How to Fix Stained Teeth

 Dr. Dechter and Dr. Moy provide their patients with several types of treatments to fix stained teeth in Silver Spring, MD.
 This includes both in-office and at-home professional teeth whitening treatments.
-Additionally, they offer dental crowns, porcelain veneers, and dental bonding to fix discolored teeth than we cannot fix with a whitening treatment.
+Our dentists also offer dental crowns, porcelain veneers, and dental bonding to fix discolored teeth than we cannot fix with a whitening treatment.

 Most extrinsic tooth stains can be fixed with professional teeth whitening.
 However, intrinsic stains are much harder to address.
 In these cases, Dr. Dechter or Dr. Moy will recommend a more permanent treatment such as dental veneers, crowns, or bonding.
 These treatments will not eliminate the stain but will instead cover them up.